-Braces from the 70’s, 80’s or 90’s likely conjure up images of big, painful, and ugly metal braces.
+Braces from the ’70s, 80’s or 90’s likely conjure up images of big, painful, and ugly metal braces.
 If you think you might need braces in today’s world – your experience will be totally different.
-Today’s braces are more comfortable and less obtrusive than those of the past.
+Today’s braces are more comfortable and less obtrusive than past ones.
 They’re smaller and use fewer brackets.
 The wires are less noticeable and more effective than those used previously.
 Because they are effective and economical, stainless steel brackets are still commonly used.
 Gold or clear brackets and wires are also available.
-Our orthodontist will make sure to help you pick the option that compliments your lifestyle best.
+Our orthodontist will help you pick the option that compliments your lifestyle best.

 Yes, getting braces as an adult will transform your smile.
-Yet, there are a host of other benefits of braces for adults that go way beyond the cosmetic perks.
+Yet, many other benefits of braces for adults go way beyond the cosmetic perks.
 Straight teeth are easier to clean, which boosts your oral hygiene and reduces your chances of developing tooth decay and gum disease.
-Since gum disease is tied to conditions like diabetes, heart disease and stroke, as well as premature labour in women, there is a definite oral health and overall health connection.
+Since gum disease is tied to conditions like diabetes, heart disease, stroke, and premature labour in women, there is a definite connection between oral health and overall health.
 Additionally, by improving the function of your teeth and jaws, orthodontic treatment can also:

 • Help you breathe, speak and chew properly

 • Make protruding teeth less susceptible to injury